If you want to know what beta-alanine is, why people take it, and whether or not it can benefit you, then you want to read this article.

 - To get the benefits of beta-alanine, you want to consume 4.8 grams per day.

 Take this supplement and you’ll be able to train harder.

-Train harder and you’ll build more muscle and strength.
+Train harder and you’ll gain more muscle and strength.

-Build more muscle and strength and you’ll reach your goals faster.
+Gain more muscle and strength and you’ll get the body you want faster.

 It’s how pre-workout supplements (among others) are sold, of course.